andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 categories in which people find themselves either advantaged or disadvantaged.
 Gender, socioeconomic status, sexual orientation, ability (intellectual and physical), and religion, are several characteristics that affect our experience in society.

-Many people occupy a combination of dominant and subordinated statuses.
-If we draw on our own experiences of subordination, we may be better able to empathize with another social group’s reality.
+Many people occupy a combination of dominant and nondominant statuses.
+If we draw on our own experiences of feeling like the "other," we may be better able to empathize with another nondominant group’s reality.

 ### Acknowledge